crillab/metrics/docs/md/wallet.md

 ### Add a Virtual Best Experiment-Ware

-Sometimes, it could be interesting to introduce what we call a *Virtual Best Experiment-Ware (VBEW)* in order to compare our current experiment-wares to this virtual best one.
+Sometimes, it may be interesting to introduce what we call a *Virtual Best Experiment-Ware (VBEW)*, which generalize the well-known *Virtual Best Solvers* (VBS).
+It allows to compare our current experiment-wares to the virtual best one.
 A VBEW selects the best experiment for each input from a selection of real experiment-ware:

 ```python
 my_analysis_plus_vbs = my_analysis.add_vbew(